-Safety and efficacy were assessed for 6 months following the intervention by clinical examination and special investigations according to the schedule in Section 5.6 of the protocol.
+Safety and efficacy will be assessed for 6 months following the intervention by clinical examination and special investigations according to the schedule in Section 5.6 of the protocol.
+In line with current CHMP and FDA guidance, the ATIMP safety is further assessed by a separate longer term follow up study of 60 months duration, if the participants / caregiver's consent and only once they have reached the 6-month timepoint in the current study.

-Due to the rare nature of the disease, there were no formal sample size calculations performed and no formal hypothesis testing was conducted.
+Due to the rare nature of the disease, there were no formal sample size calculations performed and no formal hypothesis testing is planned.